FIFA franchise to rebrand as EA Sports FC as video game giant set to end partnership with world football's governing body | Goal.com

 The edition will likely prove a swansong for the franchise, which sits alongside Mario, Pokemon, Grand Theft Auto, Call of Duty and Sonic as the most popular and enduring icons of video game history.

-Further details will likely come over the next few months, but A Sports have already promised that their final FIFA game will be the most expansive edition of the series to date.
+Further details will likely come over the next few months, but EA Sports have already promised that their final FIFA game will be the most expansive edition of the series to date.